Skip to Content

 The Creatures of Solo: A Star Wars Story

-On the flip side, Solo takes us to a completely different corner of the galaxy.
-Han Solo and Lando Calrissian exist on the fringes of society—exactly where the Empire pushed aliens.
+On the flip side, Solo takes us to a completely different part of the galaxy.
+Han Solo and Lando Calrissian don’t operate within the Empire’s system—they live on the fringes of society, exactly where the Empire forced aliens to go.

-Then there’s Rio Durant, the quick-witted Ardennian pilot, and L3-37, the droid with a passion for equal rights, both of whom bring even more depth to the mix.
+And in Solo, this diversity doesn’t feel forced—it feels natural.
+We see it through Chewbacca, Han’s loyal partner, proving how scoundrels and non-humans are often closely tied together.
+Then there’s Rio Durant, the quick-witted Ardennian pilot, and L3-37, the droid with a passion for equal rights, both adding even more layers to this world.